pjbiggs/Massey203311/Week2/Week2.md

 ### Use of Massey RStudio for this Linux practical

-To start off with log into your Massey RStudio account, and go to the `week1and2` project in the "Bootcamp_2023" workspace we used last week.
-In the lower left-hand side -- the area you used the console for last week -- you will see another tab called "Terminal".
+To start off with log into your Massey RStudio account, and in the lower left-hand side -- the area you used the console for last week -- you will see another tab called "Terminal".
 This is where we are going to be working today, so click on that, and you should see something like the below.

 <img src="graphics/terminal.PNG" width="600"/>